doubt72/heimdall/doc/heimdall_visuals.md

 looking at various Chef server objects and navigating through them, as well as a couple of generic tree visuals for working with generic JSON or on the library itself.
 They can be listed in the debugger by running the debug visual.

+Probably the best simple example of a visual is the `json-tree` visual in `json_tree.js`; the Chef visuals (since they interact with each other) are much more complicated, though examining how they work may be instructive.

 There are also some system scripts that are loaded into the storage class at startup to facilitate navigation between Chef tree visuals.